uwetom/media-production-worksheets/wk15-using-external-data/using-data-in-unity.md

 ## Adding external data to your Unity project

-Before you start this section you should have followed the previous tutorial and made and account and used your API key to get some external data about
+Before you start this section you should have followed the previous tutorial and made and account and used your API key to get some external data about Near Earth Objects.

+You should be able to preview the HTTP r

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg0MTUwMjAzMywtMTEyMDU0NDk1MSwxMz
-I1OTA1MTY4LDIxMDI5NTMyMjYsMTI4ODMyNDMwNCwtMTkwNDg4
-OTUxNCwtMTI5ODQxMzk2Miw5OTE5Mjc3LC03MzA3ODg2NjUsLT
-E5MzY3Njg3OCwtMzE2MzE1ODAxLDE1MDM1NzYzMjYsMTYyMTg0
-MjY2NywtMTQ4NTk0MjIxNF19
+eyJoaXN0b3J5IjpbNTQ2NTU4Mjk2LC04NDE1MDIwMzMsLTExMj
+A1NDQ5NTEsMTMyNTkwNTE2OCwyMTAyOTUzMjI2LDEyODgzMjQz
+MDQsLTE5MDQ4ODk1MTQsLTEyOTg0MTM5NjIsOTkxOTI3NywtNz
+MwNzg4NjY1LC0xOTM2NzY4NzgsLTMxNjMxNTgwMSwxNTAzNTc2
+MzI2LDE2MjE4NDI2NjcsLTE0ODU5NDIyMTRdfQ==
 -->